cestacio/100-days-of-code/r1-log.md

 ### R1D13
 Solved 4 problems in the repl.it classroom.
 Problems include: rotating a matrix clockwise and counterclockwise, zipping and unzipping values in nested arrays.
 Reviewed DOM

+### R1D14
+Solved more repl.it problems.
+Got more practice using reduce.
+Switched text editors from Sublime to VS Code.

+### R1D15
+Completed javascript memory game to include local storage.

+### R1D16
+tbd